steven2358/awesome-generative-ai/README.md

 - [Harmonai](https://www.harmonai.org/) - We are a community-driven organization releasing open-source generative audio tools to make music production more accessible and fun for everyone.
 - [Mubert](https://mubert.com/) - A royalty-free music ecosystem for content creators, brands and developers.
 - [MusicLM](https://google-research.github.io/seanet/musiclm/examples/) - A model by Google Research for generating high-fidelity music from text descriptions.
+- [AudioCraft](https://audiocraft.metademolab.com/) - A single-stop code base for generative audio needs, by Meta.
+Includes MusicGen for music and AudioGen for sounds. #opensource

 ## Other